Partition of Ireland: Boundary Commission

-Make Up of the Commission
+Make up of the commission

+In a 1923 conversation with the 1st Prime Minister of Northern Ireland James Craig, British Prime Minister Baldwin commented on the future makeup of the commission: "If the Commission should give away counties, then of course Ulster couldn't accept it and we should back her.
+But the Government will nominate a proper representative for Northern Ireland and we hope that he and Feetham will do what is right."

-The Commission consisted of only three members Justice Richard Feetham, who represented the British government.
+The commission consisted of only three members - Justice Richard Feetham, who represented the British government.
 Feetham was a judge and graduate of Oxford.
 In 1923 Feetham was the legal advisor to the High Commissioner for South Africa.

 Eoin MacNeill, the Irish governments Minister for Education, represented the Irish Government.
-In 1913 M acNeill established the Irish Volunteers and in 1916 issued countermanding orders instructing the Volunteers not to take part in the Easter Rising which greatly limited the numbers that turned out for the rising.
+In 1913 MacNeill established the Irish Volunteers and in 1916 issued countermanding orders instructing the Volunteers not to take part in the Easter Rising which greatly limited the numbers that turned out for the rising.
 On the day before his execution, the Rising leader Tom Clarke warned his wife about MacNeill: "I want you to see to it that our people know of his treachery to us.
 He must never be allowed back into the national life of this country, for so sure as he is, so sure he will act treacherously in a crisis.
 He is a weak man, but I know every effort will be made to whitewash him."

 Joseph R. Fisher was appointed by the British Government to represent the Northern Ireland Government (after the Northern Government refused to name a member).
 It has been argued that the selection of Fisher ensured that only minimal (if any) changes would occur to the existing border.
-In a 1923 conversation with the 1st Prime Minister of Northern Ireland James Craig, British Prime Minister Baldwin commented on the future makeup of the Commission: "If the Commission should give away counties, then of course Ulster couldn't accept it and we should back her.
-But the Government will nominate a proper representative for Northern Ireland and we hope that he and Feetham will do what is right."
+Although all members had an obligation to preserve secrecy concerning the work of the Commission, Fisher was said to have provided regular reports to the Unionist Party while the Commission was still sitting, specifically to the Chairman of the Ulster Unionist Party at Westminster Sir David Reid.
+Reid and Feetham had been contemporaries while attending New College, Oxford.

-A small team of five assisted the Commission in its work.
-While Feetham was said to have kept his government contacts well informed on the Commissions work, MacNeill consulted with no one.
-With the leak of the Boundary Commission report (7 November 1925), MacNeill resigned from both the Commission and the Free State Government.
+A small team of five assisted the commission in its work.
+While Feetham was said to have kept his government contacts well informed on the commission's work, MacNeill consulted with no one.
+With the leak of the Boundary Commission report (7 November 1925), MacNeill resigned from both the commission and the Free State Government.
 As he departed the Free State Government admitted that MacNeill "wasn't the most suitable person to be a commissioner."
 The source of the leaked report was generally assumed to be made by Fisher.
-The Irish Free State, Northern Ireland and UK governments agreed to suppress the report and accept the status quo, while the UK government agreed that the Free State would no longer have to pay its share of the UK's national debt (the British claim was £157 million). Éamon de Valera commented on the cancelation of the southern governments debt (referred to as the war debt) to the British: the Free State "sold Ulster natives for four pound a head, to clear a debt we did not owe."
+The commission's report was not published in full until 1969.